Academic Success and Recovery

 You are a part of the Grand View family and we want you to succeed academically – and we also realize that sometimes things don’t go as planned.
 The resources found here are intended to support students at Grand View wanting to improve their academic success, including those with an academic standing of either warning or probation.
 We have a variety of resources designed to support you, including tutoring, disability services, counseling, success seminars and the Getting to the Goal program.
 See you next semester!

 For students who recently received a letter indicating they have an academic standing of warning or probation, meet with your academic advisor at the start of next semester – no later than the end of the first week of classes.

 |If your academic standing is warning

 Academic warning is a program at Grand View University designed to support students at risk of falling below the academic standards needed to graduate.
 This standing does not show on your transcript and is intended to serve as a "warning" that improvement is needed.
 Students with an academic standing of warning will need to meet with their academic advisor at the start of the term.
 You and your advisor will work together to design a success plan.
 The advisor will schedule two to three check-ins throughout the term to ensure the plan is working and to provide extra help.

 - Student cumulative GPA is above 2.0 but term GPA is below 2.0

 |If your academic standing is probation

 Academic probation is a program at Grand View University designed to support students who have fallen below the academic standards for their academic level.
 The standing of probation is recorded on the transcript.
 Students with an academic standing of probation are required to participate in the "Getting to the Goal" (GttG) program.
 This program is designed to support students as they work to improve their academic standing.
 GttG requires students to:

-- Take a self-assessment to help uncover the thoughts, behaviors, habits, involvement, and environmental factors that may have contributed to their academic challenges
+- Complete a self-assessment to reflect on barriers that contributed to academic challenges

 - Meet with their GttG advisor the first week of classes to design a success plan